mugwomp93/720x720_overlays/README.md

   ### Installation:

-  Download GBC_720x720.png and GBC_720x720.png and save them to your Retroarch > overlays folder
+  Download GBC_720x720.png and GBC_720x720.png and save them to your Retroarch > overlays folder<br>
-    - You can make subfolders if desired; I save mine to Retroarch > overlays > mugwomp93 > 720x720 to help keep things organized
+  *Note: You can make subfolders if desired; I save mine to Retroarch > overlays > mugwomp93 > 720x720 to help keep things organized*

   ### Settings: